Updated June 2019

 - High Museum of Art

-If your vacay includes the first Friday of the month, then you can drop in for art-making, live performances and drinks.
-Of course, you can enjoy the special exhibits and permanent galleries pretty much any time.
+If your vacay includes the third Friday of the month, then you can drop in for live jazz, drinks and, of course, art.
+Natch, you can enjoy the special exhibits and permanent galleries pretty much any time.

 Just across the street from the High, find the Museum of Design Atlanta.
 Look for special exhibits, design conversations and learning events for kids such as LEGO robotics, coding and Minecraft.